eclipse-threadx/guix/test/README.md

 ### Add New Build Type

-If the availlable build types lack the configuration settings required for your test, you can add a new build type by following these steps:
+If the available build types lack the configuration settings required for your test, you can add a new build type by following these steps:

 1. Open the `test\guix_test\cmake\CMakeLists.txt` file.
 2. Add a new build type using the following example: